 RWA is a small company with a national profile.

-Ruth is frequently quoted in the national press and trade publications, has broadcast on BBC 4’s Money Box programme, BBC News and BBC London radio, and writes for the Guardian and Observer newspapers, amongst others.
+Ruth is frequently quoted in the national press and trade publications, has broadcast on BBC 4’s Money Box, BBC News and BBC London radio, and writes for the Guardian and Observer newspapers, amongst others.

-We are very proud of our work making responsible and ethical investments for our clients.
+We are very proud of our work enabling our clients to choose responsible and ethical investments.
 We are repeatedly recognised with awards by the finance industry, after receiving nominations and votes from those clients, which is doubly rewarding.

-We were delighted to celebrate our 25th anniversary in 2018.
+We are delighted to celebrate our 29th anniversary in 2022.

 We believe the only way is ethics and will help you tailor your investments accordingly.